 The International Labour Organization (ILO) is the United Nations agency devoted to advancing opportunities for women and men to obtain decent and productive work in conditions of freedom, equity, security and human dignity.
-Its main aims are (i) to promote rights at work, (ii) encourage decent employment opportunities, (iii) enhance social protection and (iv) strengthen dialogue in handling work-related issues.
-ILO is the only ‘tripartite’ United Nations agency in that it brings together governments and representative organizations of employers and workers to jointly shape labour policies and to negotiate agreements by consensus.
-This unique arrangement gives ILO an edge in advancing the creation of decent jobs and the kind of economic and working conditions that give working people and business people a stake in coping with crisis and in creating lasting prosperity and progress.
+Its main aims are (i) to promote rights at work, (ii) encourage decent employment opportunities, (iii) enhance social protection, and (iv) strengthen dialogue in handling work related issues.
+The ILO is the only ‘tripartite’ United Nations agency in that it brings together governments and representative organizations of employers and workers to jointly shape labour policies and to negotiate agreements by consensus.
+This unique arrangement gives the ILO an edge in advancing the creation of decent jobs and the kind of economic and working conditions that give working people and business people a stake in coping with crisis and in creating lasting prosperity and progress.

 Disaster Reduction Goal

 The ILO supports the reconstruction of societies affected by recurrent disasters through promoting decent work, enhancing preparedness, mitigating potential impacts and increasing resilience.

 In disaster scenarios, the ILO – in partnership with other UN and multilateral agencies – contributes to disaster prevention, mitigation, preparedness and recovery focusing on employment creation, income generation, risk reduction of vulnerable livelihoods and the promotion of sustainable local development.